seanchas116/webgl-painting/README.md

-# canvas-painting
+# webgl-painting

-A simple painting app using HTML canvas
+A simple painting app using WebGL